richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch.md

 This solution considers the following requirements:

 * "We used Data Explorer to capture a significant amount of rich, historical data from a soon-to-be-deprecated, on-prem database"
+* "Most of the historical data is static, but a small percentage will change over time"
 * "We want to help business users search this data asset"

 ## Required Infrastructure